 where $r$ is the reward, $\piref$ is a reference policy, $\KL({\pi}\|{\piref})$ is the reverse KL divergence, and $\eta>0$ is the inverse temperature.
 When $\piref$ is uniform, \Cref{eq:obj-teaser} reduces to the entropy-regularized objective that encourages diverse actions and enhances robustness \citep{williams1992simple,ziebart2008maximum,levine2013guided,levine2016end,haarnoja2018soft,richemond2024offline,liu2024enhancing}.
 KL regularization has also been widely used in the RL fine-tuning of large language models \citep{ouyang2022training,rafailov2023direct}, where $\piref$ is the base model.
 Given its widespread use, there has been a surge of interest in understanding the role of KL regularization in RL by both empirical studies \citep{ahmed2019understanding,liu2019regularization} and theoretical analysis \citep{geist2019theory,vieillard2020leverage,kozuno2022kl}.
 There are also lines of research on KL regularization in online learning \citep{cai2020provably,he2022near,ji2023horizon} and convex optimization \citep{neu2017unified}.
-However, the performance metric in most of these studies is still the unregularized reward maximization objective, under which the sample complexity is at least $\Omega(\epsilon^{-2})$.
-(See \Cref{sec:attempts} for detailed discussions)
+However, most of these works still study the unregularized reward maximization objective, against which the sample complexity is at least $\Omega(\epsilon^{-2})$.\footnote{See \Cref{sec:attempts} for detailed reasons.}

 \newcolumntype{g}{>{\columncolor{LightCyan}}c}